What is National Mentoring Month?

 How can you be an effective mentor?

 Although matching lab coats may seem like a clever idea, creating your own clone may not be the best mentoring approach.
 Why would you want everyone to be just like you?
 Mentoring must be tailored to each mentee’s needs, which depends on their personal interests, skills and values.
-In a recent American Chemical Society webinar on mentoring relationships, Dr. Donna Dean of the Association for Women in Science presented her top rules for being an effective mentor: 1) Be yourself in a truthful manner; 2) Never embarrass or make your mentee feel awkward; 3) Be aware that your actions will have effects (positive or negative) on your mentee; 4) Keep a good sense of humor; and 5) Teach your mentee the unwritten rules of your field (e.g., how to choose the best journal for a publication).
+In a past American Chemical Society webinar on mentoring relationships, Dr. Donna Dean of the Association for Women in Science presented her top rules for being an effective mentor: 1) Be yourself in a truthful manner; 2) Never embarrass or make your mentee feel awkward; 3) Be aware that your actions will have effects (positive or negative) on your mentee; 4) Keep a good sense of humor; and 5) Teach your mentee the unwritten rules of your field (e.g., how to choose the best journal for a publication).

 Unfortunately, mentor-training programs may be overlooked as necessary training for students or postdocs, and thus, the “mini-me” mentoring approach can be commonplace in the science, technology, engineering and math (STEM) fields.
 However, if more researchers take the time to learn to be an effective mentor then a gradual trend towards a mentoring culture will take place in STEM.
 The best way to learn mentoring is to practice through work experiences and/or volunteer opportunities.
 There are also a number of online resources and mentor-training programs readily available.